Financial management aims for strong free cash flows

 Improvements in working capital management support cash flow generation

 Working capital management is to be further intensified.
 This includes targeted measures such as strict receivables management, optimising payment terms with suppliers, improvements to procurement processes and maintenance of inventories, in particular at Lufthansa Technik.
-Free cash flow also plays a major role for managers’ variable remuneration and in the performance dialogues with the business entities.
-The organisation is continuously made aware of its influence on Company value and incentives are established to increase the level of free cash flows.

 Focused investments to increase return on capital employed